Hotel Breakers: Later years

 In the off-season after summer 2014, another major renovation project began.
 This involved the demolition of one of the remaining historic sections of the hotel, the original main lobby, as well as the demolition of the 1926 Bon Air wing.
 The renovations also included the restoration and reopening of the remaining historic central rotunda wing, which had been mothballed for years, because the old guest rooms in it did not have bathrooms.
 In addition, the 2014 renovations involved repainting the hotel, replacing its roof, and remodeling the interior.
+Contemporary reports described the work as part of a two-year renovation that called for a new entrance, remodeled rooms, new furnishings and an outdoor water-play area.
 The renovations were the most expensive single project ever at Cedar Point.
 The hotel reopened for the 2015 season.

 In 2018, a new 158-room, 6-story tower, the Breakers West, was opened on the site of the demolished Bon Air wing.
 It included connecting rooms for families, as well as its own outdoor pool and jacuzzi.

 Notable people

 Over the years notable guests have included: